 Once you’ve publicly acknowledged the customer, offer to private message them, or talk about the resolution via email or by phone.
 In today’s world, the longer you try to converse in a public forum the more time there will be for trolls and troublemakers to jump in and try to start conflict.
 Let the customer know you heard their concern, publicly acknowledge that you are aware and working on a resolution, and then get it out of the public eye ASAP.

 Responding and acknowledging is great, but that alone won’t solve the initial customer issue.
-Kind of like how staring intently at that pile of laundry on the chair will not make it become clean (Oh man it would be great if that actually worked).
-You need to follow up with the customer to be sure that their issues was resolved satisfactorily.
-This assures the customer that your concern is sincere and that you value their business, and it also gives you an opportunity to get feedback that can help you in the future.
+It’s like staring intently at a pile of laundry on a chair, hoping it will become clean (oh man, it would be great if that actually worked!).
+You need to follow up with the customer to be sure that their issue was resolved satisfactorily.
+This assures the customer that your concern is sincere and that you value their business, and it also gives you an opportunity to get feedback that can help you develop your products or services in the future.

-Of course we can’t make everybody happy all of the time, but you and your business will only benefit if you take the time to make your customers feel heard, valued, and important.
+Of course, we can’t make everybody happy all of the time, but you and your business will only benefit if you take the time to make your customers feel heard, valued, and important.
 The more professionally you handle issues like negative reviews, the more you can demonstrate your caring, the more likely a customer is to return to you in the future, and recommend you to friends and associates.
-Word- of-mouth is some of the best advertising you can get, and with a little effort on your part and the part of your employees, with careful communication and a cool head, you can turn negative reviews into great opportunities to learn and gain consumer trust, and that is priceless.
+Word of mouth is still the best advertising you can ever hope to have, and a little effort on your part to protect your relationships with customers is priceless.